callstack/react-native-testing-library/website/docs/API.md

 Default [debug options](#debug) to be used when calling `debug()`.
 These default options will be overridden by the ones you specify directly when calling `debug()`.

-#### `allowBreakingChanges` option

-By default RNTL is using SemVer practices that require a major version update in case of any breaking changes.
-If you set this option to `true` you will be allowed to use latest RNTL API that might contain breaking changes.
-These breaking changes are planned to become default in the next major release.
-APIs that would be affected by this option will have that documented.
 ### `resetToDefaults()`

 ```ts